-- 34. Northern Ireland Statistics and Research Agency (NISRA) publish the Broad Economic Sales and Exports Statistics (BESES).
+- 34. Data in this release will not match the published HMRC UK trade in goods by business characteristics 2021 data.
+This is due to different production methods: - Business characteristics counts businesses at the level of 'enterprise'.
+The RTS counts at the level of 'VAT registration' or 'EORI registration'. - Business characteristics includes all UK trade in goods.
+The RTS excludes trade in nonmonetary gold. - Additionally, methods for estimating EU trade below the Intrastat threshold differ. - 35.
+Northern Ireland Statistics and Research Agency (NISRA) publish the Broad Economic Sales and Exports Statistics (BESES).
 These are an experimental measure, based on an annual survey of local businesses' sales to markets outside Northern Ireland.
-Due to methodological differences, the BESES and the RTS are not directly comparable. - 35.
+Due to methodological differences, the BESES and the RTS are not directly comparable. - 36.
 On 8 April 2022, HMRC released the Customs Importer and Exporter Population statistics.
 It reports on the number of importers and exporters in the calendar year 2021, who were named on a customs declaration to move goods between Great Britain (GB) and the European Union (EU), or United Kingdom (UK) and non-EU countries.
 These counts will differ to RTS business counts.
-There are several differences between the two publications, namely that RTS includes data from Intrastat and VAT (for NI only) and excludes counts of traders that consistently fall under the commodity line threshold described above.

-36. The ONS produces the International trade in UK nations, regions and cities experimental statistics which estimates the value of exports and imports of goods and services for 2019 for International Territory Levels 1, 2 and 3, and 16 city regions.
+There are several differences between the two publications, namely that RTS includes data from Intrastat and VAT (for NI only) and excludes counts of traders that consistently fall under the commodity line threshold described above. - 37.
+The ONS produces the International trade in UK nations, regions and cities experimental statistics which estimates the value of exports and imports of goods and services for 2019 for International Territory Levels 1, 2 and 3, and 16 city regions.
 The ONS release is produced on a BoP basis while RTS are compiled on an International Merchandise Trade Statistics (IMTS) basis.
 There are numerous different methodologies that contribute to the compilation of each set of statistics, but the main one is that RTS are compiled based on goods physically entering or leaving the UK, while the ONS subnational trade are produced on a change of economic ownership basis.